glass-dev/glass/tests/benchmarks/README.md

 ### Benchmarking a cluster

-To get a reliable benchmark, you should run your job on an exlusive node of the machine you are benchmarking.
+To get a reliable benchmark, you should run your job on an exclusive node of the machine you are benchmarking.
 You can do this either via an interactive session or through submitting a job to the queue system.